brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Advanced features in the config file

-[Activation Checkpointing](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) allows for a large reduction in memory requirements by not storing all the forward-pass activations required for the backward propagation.
+[**Activation Checkpointing**](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) allows for a large reduction in memory requirements by not storing all the forward-pass activations required for the backward propagation.
 The rationale is simply: instead of storing the output of every layer after the forward pass (required for the back propagation), only a small subset of - e.g. interleaved - layer outputs are kept in memory, and the remaining are computed on-the-fly with a forward pass from the closest lower layer.
-This can be enabled by the following value in the config file, with all details available in the [json codumentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing):
+This can be enabled by the following value in the config file, with all details available in the [json documentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing):

 ```json
 "activation_checkpointing": {